danionescu0/home-automation/python-server/readme.md

 * "properties" contains:
     - "name" -> A optional name for the actuator (for UI)
     - "communication_code" -> it contains a list with the first element is sensor type abbreviation "T", "H" etc and the second element is it's code (number)
     The incomming communication from the arduino through serial or bluetooth will look like "T1:30|" which means Temperature for sensor "1" is 30 degreeds
+    - if it conatins "shortcut" : true then it will be shown in the UI in the most frequently used (first room name Shortcut)

 ````
     {